Home

 Companion Planting

-• Positive affects: bean, cabbage, corn, lettuce, onion, marigold, radish
+• Positive effects: bean, cabbage, corn, lettuce, onion, marigold, radish

 Watering - Regular watering from emergence to blossom; after blossom less water is needed; usually rainfall is adequate when using mulch.
 Keep moist if weather is extremely hot and dry.